Accessibility

 Visiting with a Carer

-If you are a carer and you wish to visit Rockingham on your own, not just as a helper to a person in your care, you would need to purchase a ticket/membership at the usual price.
+If you are a carer and you wish to visit Rockingham on your own, not just as a helper to a person in your care, you would need to purchase an admission ticket at the standard price.

 Visiting the Castle